anuarsunkarovich-ai/DocumentGenerationAnek/README.md

 - `GET /api/v1/documents/jobs/{task_id}/download?organization_id=...`: returns the preferred artifact plus a presigned download URL
 - `GET /api/v1/documents/jobs/{task_id}/preview?organization_id=...`: returns the preferred preview artifact plus a presigned URL

-The current implementation uses FastAPI background execution behind a service boundary, so it can be swapped for Celery later without changing the API contract.
+The API contract stays the same, but generation now leaves the API process immediately after enqueue.
+Workers claim queued jobs in the database, retry transient failures with backoff, and recover stale `processing` jobs after worker restarts.
 When the template version and normalized payload hash match a recent completed job, the backend reuses cached artifacts instead of regenerating the document.

 All template and document routes are protected by bearer auth.
 The backend now derives actor fields such as `requested_by_user_id` and `created_by_user_id` from the authenticated user instead of trusting client input.